Travel

 Order the shot, take it outside and drink it there.
 After that, give the glass back.

-This beautiful place was created in the 17th century.
+Casa do Alentejo is a beautiful place, which was created in the 17th century.
 It was the residency of the family of Paes de Amarral.
 In the 20th century the family moved out and the building was turned into the first casino in Lisbon.
-In 1932 the place was changed into a centre for people from Alentejo region – hence the name.

 Casa do Alentejo has beautifully decorated rooms, resembling those that you can see in Arab countries.